hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_wallpaper_with_a_simple_graphic_of_a_virtual_assis_65d75275-9d15-4942-bb06-921f5fd913be-0_2.content.md

 ## Contact Us

 If you're interested in learning more about our virtual assistant services, please don't hesitate to contact us.
-You can reach us through our website or email us directly at [email protected] We look forward to hearing from you!
+You can reach us through our website or email us directly at me@pavolhejny.com We look forward to hearing from you!

 <!--